 INTRODUCTION TO LEGAL PROCESS AND LAWS WEEK

 Introduction to Legal Process (ILP) begins immediately after Orientation and focuses on preparing incoming students for success in all of their courses as well as their professional development.
 It covers a range of topics including time management, study skills, student engagement and professors’ expectations.
-Faculty includes the administrators, civil procedure professors and the Co-Directors of Academic Support.
+Faculty includes the administrators, civil procedure professors and the Co-Directors of Academic Success.

 The Legal Analysis, Writing and Skills (LAWS) course is a year-long graded course designed help you develop and practice analytical thinking, research, writing, and other professional skills that are necessary to practicing attorneys.
 Specific topics covered in the course include career planning, analysis of court opinions and statutes, research strategies and tools, clear and concise writing, effective organization of written legal analyses, the purpose and audience of legal research memoranda, persuasive writing, and oral advocacy.
 The course starts in advance of your other courses and concludes early, before Thanksgiving break.